LeToNode/Play2.0-CN-doc/scalaGuide/main/sql/ScalaAnorm.md

 # Anorm, simple SQL data access

-Play includes a simple data access layer called Anorm that uses plain SQL to make your database request and provides several API to parse and transform the resulting dataset.
+Play includes a simple data access layer called Anorm that uses plain SQL to interact with the database and provides an API to parse and transform the resulting datasets.

-**Anorm is Not a Object Relational Mapper**
+**Anorm is Not an Object Relational Mapper**

 > In the following documentation, we will use the [[MySQL world sample database | http://dev.mysql.com/doc/world-setup/en/world-setup.html]].
 >
-> If you want to enable it for your application, follow the MySQL website instruction, and enable it for your application by adding the following configuration line in your `conf/application.conf` file:
+> If you want to enable it for your application, follow the MySQL website instructions, and enable it for your application by adding the following configuration line in your `conf/application.conf` file:
 >
 > ```
 > db.default.driver= com.mysql.jdbc.Driver